-America 250: A Story of Movement, Community and American Making – From Old Chatham to Malden Bridge
+A Story of Movement, Community and American Making – From Old Chatham to Malden Bridge

-As the United States approaches its 250th anniversary, it’s easy to focus on the big moments – declarations, battles and speeches.
+As the United States approaches its 250th anniversary, it’s easy to focus on the big events – declarations, battles and speeches.
 But much of America’s foundation was built more quietly: through movement, trade, communication and the everyday routes that connected people to one another.

 In rural northern Columbia County, Albany Turnpike is one of those enduring threads – a historic roadway that continues to carry modern life, while preserving the footprint of earlier centuries.